RafHughes8399/gun-fight/README.md

 - **Rifle Pickup**: Changes the current weapon to a rifle.

 ## Setup

-1. Download a .zip file of the repository.
+1. Download the installer at this [link](https://www.dropbox.com/scl/fi/jebworjsod82v1aukv7px/SpaghettiWestern_Setup.exe?rlkey=wiq6l646h6mdmac2bdqkxv54e&st=bh5189di&dl=0)
-2. Extract all files.
-3. Open the spaghetti-western folder.
-This should be the only folder necessary to play the game.
-4. Run the file `gun_fight.exe`.
+2. Run the installer and follow any instructions
-5. Play :D
+3. It should create a desktop shortcut to an application that you can run
 ## Credits and Other Notes

 - **Project Manager**: Raffaele Hughes